pgrunm/pgrunm.github.io/content/about.md

 - Knowledge with continuous integration and continuous deployment (i. e. with Jenkins and Ansible or Powershell DSC).
 - Monitoring systems and services with Icinga 2 or Prometheus.
 - Docker and K8s.
 - Amazon Web Services knowledge (i. e.
-ELB, EC2 or AWS Lambda).
+ELB, EC2, RDS, ElastiCache or AWS Lambda).
 - I'm also TÜV certified IT Architecture and Technology Professional.

 ## Projects